 Responding to limit-pushing

-As you’re working out where the limits it’s important for you to enforce are, during this stage of Baby’s life, when he is always pushing, it’s important to make sure Baby’s other caregivers are on the same page with you.
+As you’re working out where the limits it’s important for you to enforce are, during this stage of Baby’s life, when they are always pushing, it’s important to make sure Baby’s other caregivers are on the same page with you.
 Limits surrounding safety are going to be the most important, and also the most important to be consistent with, no matter whose care Baby is under, but there may be other limits that you, or Baby’s other caregivers, feel are especially important.

 Once you’ve worked out which limits your family is going to be working extra hard to enforce, there are a few strategies that can be helpful to use when you’re communicating them.

-- Figure out when to redirect: There are definitely situations where it’s important to say no, when it comes to passing ideas that might never occur to Baby again, or when safety isn’t an issue, often just suggesting to him that it might be more fun to do something else will help the two of you move on from the situation without letting it turn into a conflict.
+- Figure out when to redirect: There are definitely situations where it’s important to say no, when it comes to passing ideas that might never occur to Baby again, or when safety isn’t an issue, often just suggesting to them that it might be more fun to do something else will help the two of you move on from the situation without letting it turn into a conflict.
 During this time in Baby’s life, it can feel like all you ever say is “no,” and a little redirection can help you feel less like a broken record, and let you save your “no”s for when they really need to count.